In-Person Event

 10:00am - 11:30am

-The opening months of the Trump administration have generated a lot of noise around a remaking of the global order – but how much is actually changing?
-Is the breakdown in US-China relations still the defining challenge of the global economy?
-And what are the implications for geoeconomic alliances, for policy choices and for financial markets?
+The opening months of the Trump administration have generated plenty of noise about a remaking of the global order – but how much is actually changing?
+Is the breakdown in US–China relations still the defining challenge for the global economy?
+And what are the implications of this upheaval for economies, for policy and for financial markets?

-• What China’s rise as a tech leader signals about global economic leadership;
+What China’s rise as a technology power signals about the race for global economic leadership;

-• The implications of Trump evolving policy agenda for global alignments;
+The implications of Donald Trump’s rapidly evolving policy agenda for the global economic outlook.

 Request your space